Air University Pakistan: Faculty of Engineering

 The department of electrical engineering offers degrees in three areas: electronics, telecommunications, and power.

 Moreover, the faculty of engineering also offers BS and MS programs in mechatronics and biomedical engineering.

 It has also collaborated with national centers such as the National Institute of Vacuum Science and Technology (NINVAST) and the National Center of Physics (NCP) to further strengthen the students and faculty.

 Faculty of Computing and AI

 The Faculty of Computing and AI (FCAI) offers bachelor's, master's, and Ph.D. programs in computing and artificial intelligence fields.

-In 2019, the department was upgraded as the Faculty of Computing & Artificial Intelligence with three separate departments, including the department of computer science, creative technologies, and cyber security.
+In 2019, the department was upgraded as the Faculty of Computing & Artificial Intelligence with three separate departments, including the department of Computer Science, Creative Technologies, Computer Games Design and cyber security.

 FCAI faculty members have been included among the world's top two percent researchers.

 FCAI also offers certification programs of Huawei, Oracle, Microsoft, and CISCO through its newly established academy named Air University Computing Academy.